-So, how does one get her curly hair to behave and lay low?
+So, how does one get her curly hair styled the way she wants it, with the desired volume?
 It may take a few techniques, but it can be done.

-4 Ways to Reduce Volume in Curly Hair
+How to Reduce Volume in Curly Hair

-1. Try not to concentrate product at your roots.
+1. Don’t concentrate product at your roots.

 2. Blowdry or diffuse hair downward.

-If you plan on using a hair dryer, consider drying hair downward.
-Your usual blowdrying or diffusing routine for styling your wash and go hairstyle may involve placing the ends of your curls onto the attachment, and then drying upward.
+If you plan on using a hairdryer, consider drying hair downward.
+Your usual blow-drying or diffusing routine for styling your wash and go hairstyle may involve placing the ends of your curls onto the attachment, and then drying upward.
 This works against being able to reduce volume in curly hair as this method helps add volume.
 Opt for drying your hair downward instead, but make sure you also focus on drying your roots down flat—this technique will help smooth your curls down since you’re drying your hair in the direction you want it to fall.

-3. Skip the fluffing.
+4. Skip the fluffing.

 We all love to give our hair a little fluff (or a zhuzsh) at the roots after styling.
 Take this fluffing of your roots (which we usually do with our hands or an afro pick) out of your styling routine.
-Instead, smooth hair down with your hands with a serum or styling oil like Suave Professionals Moroccan Infusion Styling Oil.
-The goal is to keep curls down and not wake them up even more.
+Instead, smooth hair down with your hands with a serum or styling oil like Emerge Glow Off Oil Serum.